sooocali/ADS507_Finalproject/README.md

 Caly Nguyen
 Graduate student focused on data science, data engineering, and machine learning systems.

 Initially, I thought SQL could not create “real” programs.
-This project showed me that SQL is more than writing queries — it can support reliable pipelines when combined with thoughtful system design.
+This project showed me that SQL is more than writing queries.
+The language can support reliable pipelines when combined with thoughtful system design.